-I guess you can call me “old fashioned”.
+I guess you can call me “old-fashioned“.
 I prefer the book with the pages that you can actually turn.
 Sure, I may have to lick the tip of my fingers so that the pages don’t stick together when I’m enraptured in a story that I can’t wait to get to the next page.
-But nothing beats the sound that an actual, physical book makes when you first crack it open or the smell of new, fresh printed words on the creamy white paper of a page turner― Felicia Johnson
+But nothing beats the sound that an actual, physical book makes when you first crack it open or the smell of new, freshly printed words on the creamy white paper of a page-turner― Felicia Johnson

 You may have used the Manchester Printing services or any other printing service depending on the location where you reside but do you know the story of the invention of printing press, the same printing press without which we would not have books, magazines, newspapers.

 Hence the invention of the printing press is a crucial milestone in our history.
 It allows us to produce information and distribute it.
 It is one of the major reasons for the evolution of knowledge in our society.